mohamedsaif/IntelligentExperiences.OnContainers/guide/05-deployment/README.md

 # In addition to the above, you can access KEDA scaler logs as well:
 kubectl get pods -n keda
+# Output should look like
+# NAME                                               READY   STATUS    RESTARTS   AGE
+# keda-operator-dbfbd6bdb-qnn6g                      1/1     Running   0          22h
+# keda-operator-metrics-apiserver-8678f8c5d9-nhw2l   1/1     Running   0          22h

+# To access the logs of the main KEDA operator, you can execute (replace with the actual KEDA pod name)
 kubectl logs REPLACE_KEDA_POD_NAME -n keda

 # Save logs to a file